ted-spence-avalara/developer-dot/communications/dev-guide_rest_v2/getting-started/authentication.md

 The <code>api_key</code> is your Customer Portal "username:password" encoded in Base64.
 For example, if your username is <code>first.last@avalara.com</code> and your password is <code>secretpassword!</code>, your <code>api_key</code> is <code>Zmlyc3QubGFzdEBhdmFsYXJhLmNvbTpzZWNyZXRwYXNzd29yZCE=</code>.

-The <a class="dev-guide-link" href="https://communications.avalara.net/API/AFCSaaSProTaxREST">REST v2 Swagger page</a> automatically generates your api_key for you.
+The <a class="dev-guide-link" href="https://communications.avalara.net/API/AFCSaaSProTaxREST">Communications REST v2 Swagger page</a> automatically generates your api_key for you.
 To generate the api_key on the <a class="dev-guide-link" href="https://communications.avalara.net/API/AFCSaaSProTaxREST">Swagger</a> page:
 <ol class="dev-guide-list">
   <li>Enter your username in the <code>email address</code> field.</li>
   <li>Enter your password in the <code>password</code> field.</li>
   <li>Click the <code>Generate api_key</code> button.</li>
 </ol>
 The encoded api_key is populated in the <code>api_key</code> field.
-Copy this value for later use.
+Copy and save this value for later use.

 <img src="/public/images/comms/dev-guide_rest_v2/comms_rest_v2_swagger_api_key.png"/>

 <br/>

-Alternatively, to encode a plaintext string to Base64 in <b>Windows Powershell</b>, you can use the following script:
+You can also encode a plaintext string to Base64 in <b>Windows Powershell</b> using the following script:

 {% highlight powershell %}
 # Encode a string to Base64